Gavin Sheets Player Props: White Sox vs. Pirates

-After going 0-for-1 in his most recent game, Gavin Sheets and the Chicago White Sox face the Pittsburgh Pirates (who will start Vince Velasquez) at 6:35 PM ET on Saturday.
+On Sunday, Gavin Sheets (on the back of going 1-for-1) and the Chicago White Sox face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Giants.
+In his previous game, he reached base in all three of his plate appearances (1-for-1) against the Pirates.

 Gavin Sheets Game Info & Props vs. the Pirates